DiscoveryAnalyticsCenter/speculatores/README.md

 ```

 ### Run the models
 `main.py` is the entry point of the algorithm. `classes` has all necessary function and definitions.
 If you run OpenAI models, please place the API keys in an `.env` file.
 See the script for details.
+Please refer to `docs/prompt.md` for an overview of the prompts used.